But how, Sir Ken, how?

 One.
 Psychological safety.

-The role of the IB is not to standardize the content of education, but to create a language to describe the schooling experience and make it more personal.
+The role of the IB is not to standardize the content of education, but rather to create a language to describe someone’s schooling experience and make it more personal.

 Two.
 Creativity through everything.